-\begin{proposition} There exists a $C^1$-diffeomorphism with an invariant compact set conjugated to the shift on $\{0,1\}^\ZZ$ and with a single critical orbit.
-The critical orbit can be chosen at any non-periodic point of $\{0,1\}^\ZZ$.
+\begin{proposition} There exists a $C^1$-diffeomorphism with an invariant compact set conjugate to the shift on $\{0,1\}^\ZZ$ and with a single critical orbit.
+The critical orbit can be taken at any non-periodic point of $\{0,1\}^\ZZ$.

 Moreover, the construction can be performed in such a way that the derivative of the projective cocyle does not grow exponentially. \end{proposition}